 With a variety of museums, monuments, and historical sights, a trip to Amsterdam can be an interesting and educational experience.
 The city has a number of sights and museums including the Anne Frank House, the Van Gogh Museum, and the Royal Palace.

-Many visitors head to Hamburg specifically to visit some of its top-rated museums and other sights.
+You'll find a good number of museums and monuments packed into Hamburg.
 The city's most famous district is the port area, which has a number of cultural sights and a pedestrian trail.
 There are also many museums and architectural landmarks around town.

-Dining out in both Amsterdam and Hamburg can be an enjoyable experience.
+Dining out at restaurants in both Amsterdam and Hamburg can be an enjoyable experience.

 You'll find the standard options when it comes to food in Amsterdam.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

-There are many up and coming restaurants in the Hamburg area.
+Hamburg is becoming an appealing option for foodies.
 The city has a mix of cosmopolitan restaurants and traditional places where you can enjoy a classic German dish like currywurst or labskaus (a type of stew).